StrangeRanger/bash-style-guide/README.md

 ## Preface

 This guide aims to be as objective as possible by providing well-founded reasons for each recommended practice.
-It covers both functional and aesthetic scripting choices, although for purely stylistic preferences that may vary, please refer to the [Aesthetics](/content/aesthetics) section.
+It covers both functional and aesthetic scripting choices, although for purely stylistic preferences that may vary, please refer to the [Aesthetics](content/aesthetics.md) section.

 ## Report Issues

-If you find any issues with this guide, whether it be a typo, a broken link, request for clarification, or a disagreement with a recommendation, please [open an issue]() on the GitHub repository.
+If you find any issues with this guide, whether it be a typo, a broken link, or a suggestion for improvement, please create an issue on [GitHub](https://github.com/StrangeRanger/bash-style-guide/issues).

+## Notice

+If you view this document on GitHub or as a standard markdown file, you will not be able to see many of the interactive elements, such as the details and tabs.
+To view the document in its entirety, please visit the [website](https://bsg.hthompson.dev).